 Ghosts are all around us, however normally they can’t harm us.
 If you have bad karma or not a morally correct person they can potentially harm you.
 They’ll enter your body and take your soul.

-Alternatively if you are mindful and do good deeds for people, they can appear in front of you.
-When you are with them, share your merits (A well known chant in Buddhism) and you can release them from the ghost relm.
+Alternatively if you are mindful and do good deeds for people, they can appear to you.
+When you are with them, share your merits (A well known chant in Buddhism) and you can release them from the ghost realm.

 Well thank you monk for your time, and good luck for the future and for the retreat.